 The Sussex Wildlife Trust, in partnership with the South Downs National Park and with kind permission of Forest Enterprise, employs a team of leaders to run educational visits to Seven Sisters Country Park.

 The entrance to the Park is on the A259 at Exceat between Newhaven and Eastbourne.
-Parking is available for coaches on the Southern (seaward) side of the A259.
+Exclusive coach parking available only with your booking in the Northern (forest side) of the A259 behind the Visitors Centre.
 There are indoor facilities in one of the old barns and public toilets on site.
 There is also a visitor centre at Exceat.